coolprobn/prabinpoudel.com.np/src/posts/articles/interact-with-mysql-server-using-mysql2-gem-part-2-insert-and-update-operations.md

 ---
-uid: 'PB-A-7'
+uid: 'PB-A-6'
-title: 'Creating Service to Interact with Mysql Server in Rails [Part 3]'
+title: 'Interact with Mysql Server using mysql2 gem [Part 2] - Insert and Update Operations'
-date: 2020-10-11
+date: 2020-09-13
-path: /articles/creating-service-to-interact-with-external-mysql-server-in-rails-part-3/
+path: /articles/interact-with-mysql-server-using-mysql2-gem-part-2-insert-and-update-operations/
-excerpt: 'In this part, we will learn about how we can perform prepared statements to the external mysql database.
-Prepared statements are very useful against SQL injections.'
+excerpt: 'In this part, we will learn about how we can insert and update records to the external mysql server.
+We will add two new methods to our service that can handle insert and update queries using mysql.'
 image: ../../images/articles/creating-service-to-interact-with-external-mysql-server-in-rails-part-1.webp
 categories: [articles]
 tags: [ruby on rails, mysql, tutorial]